rust-lang/rust/doc/tutorial-tasks.md

-Supervised failure is useful in any situation where one task manages multiple fallible child tasks, and the parent task can recover if any child files.
-On the other hand, if the _parent_ (supervisor) fails then there is nothing the children can do to recover, so they should also fail.
+Supervised failure is useful in any situation where one task manages multiple fallible child tasks, and the parent task can recover if any child fails.
+On the other hand, if the _parent_ (supervisor) fails, then there is nothing the children can do to recover, so they should also fail.